itiger-cluster/itiger-cluster.github.io/_pages/mission.md

 groundbreaking discoveries across multiple disciplines.</li>

 <li><strong>Enhancing Education:</strong> iTiger is dedicated to enriching the educational
-landscape by providing essential computational resources to regional institution, enhancing STEM education and enabling advanced AI and data science learning opportunities.</li>
+landscape by providing essential computational resources to regional institutions, enhancing STEM education and enabling advanced AI and data science learning opportunities.</li>

 <li><strong>Training the Future Workforce:</strong> iTiger is instrumental in preparing students and professionals for careers in AI research, HPC management, and